tonymugen/bayesicSamplers/README.md

 ## Dependencies

 The library depends on a C++ compiler that understands the C++-11 standard.
 It also requires a set of numerical utilities that I collected in the [bayesicUtilities](https://github.com/tonymugen/bayesicUtilities) repository.
-I assume that the utilities are available in a `bayesicUtilities` directory at the same level as `bayesicMatrix`.
+I assume that the utilities are available in a `bayesicUtilities` directory at the same level as `bayesicSamplers`.
 This can be changed by modifying `#include` paths in the header files.